moirabanka/traingame/to-do.md

     Connoisseur
         Enjoys the finer things in life.
 Can also afford them.
 Hedonist.
 - [ ] create a tutorial for the game
+- [ ] create an objective system
+    the player should be able to use a command that shows their current objectives.
+Most objectives are background- or status-specific.
+The completion or failure of an objective should lead to special consequences.

 Game presentation